 Rangelands are a natural ecosystem of grasslands, shrublands, forestlands, wetlands, alpine and deserts and are grazed by domestic livestock like cattle, sheep and goats.
 Industry, guide outfitters, hunters and recreationalists can access Crown rangelands.
 About 80 percent of rangeland in B.C. is on Crown land.
 The rest is privately owned.

 Rangeland is land that supports vegetation consumed by livestock or wildlife, that is managed as a natural ecosystem.
-B.C.'s private and Crown rangelands span the province and encompass ecosystems including alpine, subalpine, community pastures, forestlands (logged or not), grasslands, parklands, shrub lands, riparian areas (wetland and riverine).
+B.C.'s private and Crown rangelands span the province and encompass ecosystems including alpine, subalpine, community pastures, forestlands (logged or not), grasslands, parklands, shrub lands, riparian areas (wetlands and rivers).

 Rangelands are facing increased pressures from a variety of sources.
-Proper management of these unique landscapes and the sensitive and sometimes rare ecosystems they are home to will ensure that rangelands continue to support recreationists, ranchers and First Nations' interests.
+Proper management of these unique landscapes and the sensitive and sometimes rare ecosystems they're home to will ensure that rangelands continue to support recreationists, ranchers and First Nations' interests.